 Nothing in these Requirements and Recommendations shall necessitate that the Operator or any person acting under their direction undertake an activity that would be considered unsafe under the circumstances.
 The Operator and persons acting under their direction shall continue to comply with the requirements and standards established by the Occupational Health and Safety Act and its associated Regulations.
-The Occupational Health and Safety Division of Service NL provides a document Safety Guidelines for Mineral Exploration in Newfoundland and Labrador, available at: http://www.servicenl.gov.nl.ca/ohs/OHS%20Mineral%20Exploration%20Guide%202014.pdf
+The Occupational Health and Safety Division of Digital Government and Service NL provides a guidance document titled Safety Guidelines for Mineral Exploration in Newfoundland and Labrador.

+Nothing in these Requirements and Recommendations shall necessitate that the Operator or any person acting under their direction violate the terms and conditions of their cutting permit or direction from CBPPL (if applicable).
-2.0.
-The Operator shall ensure that each person involved in cutting is fully informed of the following Requirements and Recommendations, as applicable.

-2.1.
-Cutting of the largest trees shall be avoided unless necessary to ensure a safe work site.
+- 2.0.
+The Operator shall ensure that each person involved in cutting is fully informed of the following Requirements and Recommendations, as applicable. - 2.1.
+Cutting of the largest trees shall be avoided unless necessary to ensure a safe work site. - 2.2.

-2.2.
 Stumps shall be cut as low as conveniently possible and in compliance with the Cutting of Timber Regulations under the Forestry Act.
-Where stumps are used to place structures such as camp buildings, drill rigs, and decking, stumps need only meet this requirement upon the removal of the structure.
+Where stumps are used to place structures such as camp buildings, drill rigs, and decking, stumps need only meet this requirement upon the removal of the structure. - 2.3.

-2.3.
 Trees and other woody debris shall not be felled or discarded into streams or waterbodies.
-Woody debris should be piled above the high water mark so that this material cannot enter the watercourses during periods of peak flow.

-2.4.
-Unless required for drill cribbing or in the construction of small structures, tree trunks and branches cut to clear an exploration site (including access trails) shall be utilized for the following purposes, in decreasing order of priority:

-- a) For corduroy and brush-matting to lay down over sections of access trail located on wet or otherwise soft ground, before using the trail for the first time and thereafter as may be needed. - b) For spreading over disturbed sites, active or inactive, that could cause siltation into nearby streams or waterbodies.
-Refer to Appendix A for more information on erosion and sediment control. - c) For spreading over disturbed sites having been backfilled or re-contoured.
+Woody debris should be piled above the high water mark so that this material cannot enter a watercourse during periods of peak flow. - 2.4.
+Unless required for drill cribbing or other construction purposes, tree trunks and branches cut to clear an exploration site (including access trails) shall be utilized for corduroy and brush-matting to lay down over sections of access trail located on wet or otherwise soft ground, before using the trail for the first time and thereafter as may be needed. - 2.5.
+Branches and tree trunks less than 9 cm in diameter not needed to satisfy Requirement 2.4 shall be spread over disturbed sites, active or inactive, that could cause sedimentation into nearby streams or waterbodies.
+The Mineral Lands Division Information Resource on Erosion and Sediment Control may be consulted for more information on erosion prevention and sediment control. - 2.6.
+Branches and tree trunks less than 9 cm in diameter not needed to satisfy Requirements 2.4 and 2.5 shall be spread over sites having been backfilled or re-contoured.

-2.5.
-Tree trunks and brush spread for erosion control or rehabilitation purposes should not be piled to a thickness greater than 30 cm.
+2. Cutting Trees

-2.6.
-Cutting should not extend to the perimeter of watercourses; an effective buffer zone of undisturbed vegetation should be maintained for all activities adjacent to a watercourse.
+- 2.7.
+With the exception of survey lines requiring line-of-sight, cutting should not extend to the perimeter of bodies of open water or watercourses; a buffer zone of undisturbed vegetation, including trees, should be maintained for all activities adjacent to a body of open water or watercourse.
+Note that specific buffer requirements may be imposed in the terms and conditions of the exploration approval or in other permit documents. - 2.8.
+Branches and tree trunks less than 9 cm in diameter spread for erosion control or rehabilitation purposes should not be piled to a thickness greater than 30 cm.

-Questions?
-Please contact: Version date: 05-2020 exploration_approval@gov.nl.ca The current version of this document can be found at: http://